spldr/hello-world/README.md

 # hello-world
-This is for starting point
+This is just for fun :P
+I edited it :))